 If you would like to know where you are heading financially, and let us be honest- who would not, Lifetime Cash Flow Forecasting is the tool for you.
 So what is it and how does it work?
 Lifetime Cash Flow Forecasting is a tool that allows you to understand the impact that the decisions you make today will have on your future finances.
 Essentially, it provides you with a very visual display of how your future finances will look, both from a Cash Flow point of view (will I have enough money to pay my out goings in the future) and from an asset point of view (will I run out of money, or at what age).
 Not only is every aspect of your finance today taken into account, hypothetical situations are also factored in from your likely future, along with assumed interest, inflation and growth rates.
 This means it becomes your unique Lifetime Cash Flow Forecast that best reflects your future.

 When you are looking for a financial planner, always ask them if they have the necessary technology and experience to produce Lifetime Cash Flow Forecasts.
-This is a fairly new tool, but if your firm, like Efficient Portfolio, is up to speed with their knowledge and services, they should be able to help you with this.

 Ideally, you want to be dealing with a firm that has an ongoing investment process.
 This system is a step by step guide that is utilised for all clients who wish to invest their money.

 You may think that simply picking random funds for each client would be the best way to operate and would fulfil each client’s unique goals.
 Unfortunately this is not true.
 This method is unreliable, lacks continuity and will prevent you from receiving a continuous level of service.
 This method also does not lend itself well to ongoing reviews of your funds.